 I have been teaching for 25 years and have a passion for music whether it be teaching, performing, or research.
 I hold a Master of Music degree from the University of Ottawa and an ARCT piano pedagogy diploma (piano teacher) from the Royal Conservatory of Music.
 I teach children and adults as well as more advanced students who wish to prepare conservatory exams.
 I am a member of the Quebec Music Teachers’ Association.

-Originally from northern Ontario, Diane Briscoe moved to Europe for five years and studied piano with Mr. Jean Della Valle (diplômé du Conservatoire national supérieur de Paris) and was a pianist-accompanist for the ballet programme at the Conservatoire Régional de Lorient, France.
+- Originally from northern Ontario, Diane Briscoe lived in Europe for five years and studied piano with Mr. Jean Della Valle (diplômé du Conservatoire national supérieur de Paris).
+She was a pianist-accompanist for the ballet programme at the Conservatoire Régional de Lorient, France.

 - Returned to Canada to begin university studies, completing a four-year programme in three and was on the Dean’s List.
 Graduated “Magna Cum Laude” with a B.A. in Arts (Honours Music) at the University of Ottawa, and received several scholarships and awards, including the Frederick Karam scholarship in music education.

 - On full scholarship awarded by the Department of Music and the Faculty of Graduate Studies, Diane successfully completed a Masters of Music degree at the University of Ottawa.